-The escrow agent makes sure that all terms and conditions of the seller's and buyer's contract are met prior to the sale being completed.
-This includes securing funds and certificates, filling out required forms, and obtaining the release documents for any loans or liens that have been cleared with the transaction, assuring you have a clean title to your property before the purchase price is fully paid.
+The escrow agent insures that all terms and conditions of the seller's and buyer's negotiated agreement are performed prior to the sale being finished.
+This includes securing monies and documents, filling out required forms, and seeking out the release documents for any loans or liens that have been paid with the transaction, assuring you have a clear title to your place before the purchase price is fully paid.

-Upon finishing of all portions of the escrow, closing can take place.
-All debts and fees are collected and paid at this time (covering expenses such as title insurance, inspections and real estate commissions are paid.
-Title to the home is then given to you as now current homeowner and related title insurance is issued as outlined in the escrow instructions.
+Upon completion of all instructions of the escrow, closing can take place.
+All debts and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
+You'll then secure the title to the property and the title insurance gets dispersed as noted in the escrow instructions.

 At the close of escrow, fees are paid in an acceptable form to the escrow.
 As your real estate professional, I'll let you know what is an acceptable way of paying.